mikeraab/docker101/Participant-Guide.md

 ## Understanding Basic Docker Networking

-The objective of this section is to understand port mappings and dynamic port allocations
+The objective of this section is to understand port mappings and dynamic port allocations.

 **For the remainder of the HOL, we will be using the Container Cloud Service**

-Log into your Container Cloud Service instance
+Login to your Container Cloud Service instance

 Navigate to the Hello World Application example service on the Services page

-Click the edit button next to the Hello World service and scroll down to the port settings
+Click the edit button next to the Hello World service and scroll down to the port settings:

 <img src=images/016-edit-helloworld.png />
 ***